CCBIO908/Scientific_Writing_Course/README.md

 ## Message 2 (May 13):
 See program below: When course starts, you are expected to:
   - Be on time!
-  - Make room for eveyone in the auditorium, as course is full.
+  - Make room for everyone in the auditorium, as course is full.
   - Engage in discussions, ask questions during the course!

 Also, this is a reminder about assignment 1, with deadline within the 15 May (voluntary for non-ECTs).
-Note, you can freely choose the subject for your problem statement, but my recommondation is to use text you are working on, so it is relevant and useful for you.
+Note, you can freely choose the subject for your problem statement, but my recommendation is to use text you are working on, so it is relevant and useful for you.

 ### Time schedule:
 Download pdf [here.](https://filesender.sikt.no/?s=download&token=2e70304a-7349-4833-9562-0a4cfe63cda4)